DataDog/hiring-engineers/answers.md

 > script that you've used to create this Timemboard.

 **[Pejman]**:
-The workflow is as follow:
+The workflow is as follows:

  1. ***First off***, we need to set the app key first in order to use the Datadog API.
 This can be set at the following address:
 [API & App keys](https://app.datadoghq.com/account/settings#api)
  2. ***Then*** we need to create a timeboard through the API.
-I started using the example given the API ref guide showing how to produce a timeboard.
+I started using the example given in the API ref guide showing how to produce a timeboard.
 [Create a timeboard through the DG API](https://docs.datadoghq.com/api/?lang=bash#timeboards)
- 3. ***Now*** we need to add multiple graph in the list: we will use the **graphs** data structure that is a list of objects.
+ 3. ***Now*** we need to add multiple graphs in the list: we will use the **graphs** data structure that is a list of objects.
 Each individual object being a graph

 ```python